snap-stanford/ogb-web/_docs/kddcup2021/overview.md

 #### **[Paper](http://arxiv.org/abs/2103.09430)**

-Details about our datasets and our initial baseline analysis are described in our OGB-LSC paper.
+Details about our datasets and our initial baseline analysis are described in our **[OGB-LSC paper](http://arxiv.org/abs/2103.09430)**.
 If you use OGB-LSC in your work, please cite our paper (Bibtex below)

 ```